koknat/dif/README.md

        -trimChars N       Trims with specified number of characters, instead of 105

        -comments          Remove any comments like // or # or single-line */ /*.
 Also removes trailing whitespace

        -dos2unix          Run all files through dos2unix

        -round 'string'    Round all numbers according to the sprintf string For example -round '%0.2f'

+       -basenames         Convert path/file to file
+                          This can be useful when comparing log files which contain temporary directories

-       -grep 'regex'      Only show lines which match the user-specified regex Multiple regexs can be specified, for example:  -grep '(regexA|regexB)' To grep for lines above/below matches, see the help text for option -externalPreprocessScript
+       -grep 'regex'      Only show lines which match the user-specified Perl regex Multiple regexs can be specified, for example:  -grep '(regexA|regexB)' To grep for lines above/below matches, see the help text for option -externalPreprocessScript